Discover Tiny Living

 Step-by-Step Guide to Obtaining a Building Permit for a Granny Flat

-1. Initial Consultation: Begin by consulting with your local council or a qualified building professional to understand the specific requirements and regulations that apply to granny flat construction in your area.
+1. Initial Consultation: Consult with the local council or a building professional to understand granny flat regulations in your area.

 Necessary Documentation and Approvals